khwang0/COMP2026-2122PA3/readme.md

 * Roll again
 * +1000
 * -1000
-* Being put to Jail
+* Being put to Jail (same as Goto Jail)

 ## Other rules

 There isn't any trade system or mortgage rules in this assignment.
 Each time a player will roll one dice to move.
-Thus, each time a player will move for 1 step to 6 steps if he/she is not in jail.
+Thus, each time a player will move for 1 step to 6 steps if he/she is not during imprisonment.

 ---